avl-univ-lille/testing/practice/1-mutation.md

 alive := analysis generalResult aliveMutants.
 ```

+Things to think about:
+- The mutation score clearly differs from the coverage percentage.
+Can you come up with some ideas of how to bridge this gap?
+- What measure is more precise?
+What does it mean precise anyways when thinking about test quality?
+- Are both analyses useful?
+Or one is better and can replace the other for all purposes?

 ### Understanding alive mutants

 Inspecting the `generalResult` object yields a GUI showing the surviving mutants.